Places To Visit in Bangkok

 You will find market stalls and small shops around the Khao San Rd area in the evening, but there aren’t nearly as many as there used to be.

-If you want a big market, go the Chatuchak Market.
-We have never visited becaause we’ve always been able to buy whatever we needed elsewhere in Bangkok.
+If you want a big market, go to Chatuchak Market.
+It’s a huge weekend market very close to the new central Bangkok train station.
+We’d never visited because we’ve always been able to buy whatever we needed elsewhere in Bangkok.
+In 2024 we put that right!
+We weren’t keen.
+Chiang Mai is better for shopping, we think.

 Chatuchak Market is only open on weekends.
 More to come on this.